 b.
 If, after a cruise compilation or recompilation was used for an appraisal or reappraisal, the total of all additions or deletions of areas containing merchantable timber made to the cutting authority area exceeds twenty-five hectares or twenty-five percent of the area containing merchantable timber, whichever is less, the entire cruise must be recompiled.

 2.4 Appraisal Data Submission

-The form of the appraisal data submission required by the director for the:
+The form of the appraisal data submission required by the director may be found at: